mdda/pycon.sg-2015_deep-learning/README.md

 # Machine Learning : Going Deeper with Python and Theano

-This repo contains the materials for my presentation to PyCon (SG), on 19 June 2015.
+This repo contains the materials for my presentation to PyCon (SG), on 19 June **2015**.

+If you are interested in the wonderful Virtual Machine goodness of my 2016 PyCon presentation, the repo you should be looking at is [this one](https://github.com/mdda/deep-learning-workshop).

 ## Installation of requirements